 Thriving Communities Fellowship

-While Communites of Learning are open to all M.Div. students through field education, the program is an important component of the Thriving Communities Fellowship.
+While Communites of Learning are open to all residential M.Div. students through field education, the program is an important component of the Thriving Communities Fellowship.
 In addition to receiving full-tuition scholarships, Thriving Communities Fellows participate in signature programming tailored to their vocational aims, including mentoring, a travel experience hosted by Duke faculty, and cohort-based professional formation and events.
-Fellows, along with other M.Div. students, are also eligible to receive stipends totaling up to $30,000 through participation in the Communities of Learning program.
+Fellows, along with other residential M.Div. students, are also eligible to receive stipends totaling up to $30,000 through participation in the Communities of Learning program.

 Connecting Congregations to Communities